State Guide

 Prepayment penalty rules

-Most owner-occupied conventional loans in Illinois do not include prepayment penalties, but certain non-QM and investment products can.
-Confirm your note and servicing disclosures before large principal-only payments.
+Most owner-occupied Illinois conventional loans do not include prepayment penalties, but specialty and investment products can.
+Confirm note terms and servicer principal-only instructions before automating extra payments.

 Refinancing considerations